Toyota Tundra in front of the Potala Palace, Lhasa.

 After becoming part of China in 1951, the Tibet Autonomous Region was established in 1965 and has been a politically charged part of the world ever since.
 It is home to just 3.2 million inhabitants, 90% Tibetan and 8% Han, spread on 1.2 million km2, equivalent to France, Spain and Great Britain put together, and as a result is the least densely populated province in China.
 Lhasa counts just 330.000 inhabitants, qualifying as the only Tier 3 city in Tibet.
 See an excellent Tier city classification map and explanation here.

 Tour guides aren’t normally my cup of tea, but in the case of Lhasa, having a personal guide answering all my interrogations and providing incredible detail and historical background to every statue, temple and building we visited was invaluable.
-I had the privilege to visit the Potala Palace, the Drepung and Sera Monasteries including the kids’ blessing and the monks’ philosophical debate, the Jokhung Temple and the Barkhor and was lucky enough to stay in a traditional hotel in the Old Town.
+I had the privilege of visiting the Potala Palace, the Drepung and Sera Monasteries including the kids’ blessing and the monks’ philosophical debate, the Jokhung Temple and the Barkhor and was lucky enough to stay in a traditional hotel in the Old Town.
 Foreign tourists are allowed to walk unaccompanied in town but very few venture alone and when I did, I was invariably approached for “the selfie with the foreigner”, and felt like a proper Hollywood star.
 Start every exchange with “Tashi Delek” (hello in Tibetan) and you are sure to be met with the warmest smiles and laughs of polite appreciation.
 I warmly recommend visiting Lhasa, all the paperwork and complicated permit process is well worth it.
 But what about the cars?
 First, a video…

 Leopaard SUVs in Lhasa